Ezhava: Spiritual and social movements

-Some Ezhavas converted to Islam from around the 9th century, due to the influence of Arab traders.
+Some Thiyyas converted to Islam from around the 9th century, due to the influence of Arab traders.
 These people, and other Muslim converts in the region, are now known as Mappillas.
 A sizeable part of the Ezhava community, especially in central Travancore and in the High Ranges, embraced Christianity during the British rule, due to caste-based discrimination.
 In Kannur, Protestant missions started working in the first half of the 19th century, notably the Basel German Evangelical Mission.
-Most of their converts were from the Ezhava community.
+Most of their converts were from the Thiyya community.
 The Congregationalist London Missionary Society and the Anglican Church Mission Society were also prominent in the movement for religious conversion, having established presences in the Travancore region in the early 19th century.

 The lowly status of the Ezhava meant that, as Thomas Nossiter has commented, they had "little to lose and much to gain by the economic and social changes of the nineteenth and twentieth centuries".
 They sought the right to be treated as worthy of an English education and for jobs in government administration to be open to them.
 An early Ezhava campaigner and their "political father", according to Ritty Lukose, was Padmanabhan Palpu.
 In 1896, he organised a petition of 13,176 signatories that was submitted to the Maharajah of the princely state of Travancore, asking for government recognition of the Ezhavas' right to work in public administration and to have access to formal education.
 Around this time, nearly 93 per cent of the caste members were illiterate.
 The upper caste Hindus of the state prevailed upon the Maharajah not to concede the request.
 The outcome not looking to be promising, the Ezhava leadership threatened that they would convert from Hinduism en masse, rather than stay as helots of Hindu society.
 C. P. Ramaswamy Iyer, realising the imminent danger, prompted the Maharajah to issue the Temple Entry Proclamation, which abolished the ban on lower-caste people from entering Hindu temples in the state.
 Steven Wilkinson says that the Proclamation was passed because the government was "frightened" by the Ezhava threat of conversion to Christianity.